Subba-Cultcha.com is a music and festival reviews platform with a difference… we don't have an editorial team; all our reviews are written by fans!

 36,700 shares × $100.00 per share = $3,670,000 implied valuation

-The business now requires investment to take it to the next level by developing the technology, growing the team and scaling the user base.
+The business acquired technology and industry advisors and needs investment dollars to take it to the next level by developing the technology, growing the team and scaling the user base.

 These financial statements have been reviewed by an independent accounting firm.